The Qworum script, specification version 1

 <data path='["@", "shopping cart", "line items"]' />

-3.1.1.3: Reading data that is stored in the current call's owner object
+Figure 3.1.1.3: Reading data that is stored in the current call's owner object.

-When trying to read from a data container that is located inside a Qworum object, if the Qworum object does not exist then a path fault will be raised at run-time.
+When trying to read from a data container that is located inside a Qworum object, if the Qworum object does not exist then a * reference fault will be raised at run-time.

-If a data container does not contain a data value (that is, the container has not yet been initialised), then trying to read from it will raise a data fault.
+If a data container does not contain a data value (that is, the container has not yet been initialised), then trying to read from it will raise a * reference fault.

 3.1.2.
 Writing to a data container